 When you start a runbook in the Azure portal, you are presented with a Run on option where you can select Azure or Hybrid Worker.
 If you select Hybrid Worker, then you can select the group from a dropdown.

 Use the RunOn parameter.
 You can use the following command to start a runbook named Test-Runbook on a Hybrid Runbook Worker Group named MyHybridGroup using Windows PowerShell.

 Start-AzureRmAutomationRunbook –AutomationAccountName "MyAutomationAccount" –Name "Test-Runbook" -RunOn "MyHybridGroup"

 The RunOn parameter was added to the Start-AzureAutomationRunbook cmdlet in version 0.9.1 of Microsoft Azure PowerShell.
 You should download the latest version if you have an earlier one installed.
-You only need to install this version on a workstation where you will be starting the runbook from Windows PowerShell.
+You only need to install this version on a workstation where you are starting the runbook from Windows PowerShell.
 You do not need to install it on the worker computer unless you intend to start runbooks from that computer.
 You cannot currently start a runbook on a Hybrid Runbook Worker from another runbook since this would require the latest version of Azure Powershell to be installed in your Automation account.
-The latest version will be automatically updated in Azure Automation and automatically pushed down to the workers soon.
+The latest version is automatically updated in Azure Automation and automatically pushed down to the workers soon.

-Runbooks running on a Hybrid Runbook Worker cannot use the same method that is typically used for runbooks authenticating to Azure resources, since they will be accessing resources outside of Azure.
+Runbooks running on a Hybrid Runbook Worker cannot use the same method that is typically used for runbooks authenticating to Azure resources, since they are accessing resources outside of Azure.
 The runbook can either provide its own authentication to local resources, or you can specify a RunAs account to provide a user context for all runbooks.

 By default, runbooks will run in the context of the local System account on the on-premises computer, so they must provide their own authentication to resources that they will access.